 As with all good things, there are limitations to what can be achieved.
 This section aims to outline some of the associated limitations that are encountered when modifying a gear motor.

-As discussed, cold temperature lubricants can be used to increase the performance of a material at certain temperatures however, there are obviously physical limitations to specific materials.
+As discussed, cold temperature lubricants can be used to increase the performance of a material at certain temperatures however, there are obvious physical limitations to specific materials.
 Notable limiting properties include the coefficient of thermal expansion, material strength, melting points and many others.
-If you do have any queries relating relating to this, please do get in touch.
+If you do have any queries relating to this, please do get in touch

 In this section, we have discussed a few of the obvious limitations that present themselves when modifying a gear motor.
 In many cases, these limitations are surpassable if less critical parameters are more flexible.
 So, please do enquire with our engineers to assess what can be implemented within your application.